backstage/backstage/docs/plugins/composability.md

 evolution by allowing for multiple different versions of a piece of data to be used and interpreted at once.

-The initial use-cases for component data is support route and plugin discovery through elements in the app.
+The initial use-case for component data is to support route and plugin discovery through elements in the app.
 Through this we allow for the React element tree in the app to be the source of truth, both for which plugins are used, as well as all top-level plugin routes in the app.
 The use of component data is not limited